Pregnancy center vandalized in Asheville - NewsBreak

 Pregnancy center vandalized in Asheville

-According to the Asheville Police Department, officers responded to Mountain Area Pregnancy Services located at 1710 Old Haywood Road at 7:20 a.m.
-Tuesday morning to investigate a report of vandalism.
+According to the Asheville Police Department, officers responded to Mountain Area Pregnancy Services, located at 1710 Old Haywood Road, at 7:20 a.m.
+Tuesday morning to investigate.

-Once officers arrived at the scene, they found that someone had spray painted the business with red graffiti with the words, “If abortion aren’t safe, neither are you!” and an anarchist symbol.

 Police said they found signs that a suspect may have injured themselves due to blood left behind from a broken window.